The Brayherds are coming to take back the Eightpoints

 This new fighter type has been added to the warband in the Agents of Chaos battletome.
 It comes in a standard version, the Centigor, and a Leader version, the Gorehoof.

 Sadly, there’s not much interesting the Centigors can do once they get to where you send them.
-They don’t have a new ability, and while it their 2 inch range on their melee attack is good, it only has 2 Attacks.
+They don’t have a new ability, and while their 2″ range on melee attacks is good, they only have 2 Attacks.

 On top of this, the Centigor models are a finecast resin kit, which is an unreliable material that many hobbyists will be unfamiliar with.